HaliteChallenge/Halite-III/website/learn-programming-challenge/developing-a-bot.md

 <br/>

 ##### Test new vs. old before upload
 Before submitting a new bot, we recommend running some games against the previous version of your bot.
-You can play your bot against older versions using the CLI, or on our website here.
+You can play your bot against older versions using the CLI.

 <br/>